Jewish cosmology: Rabbinic literature

 Rabbinic cosmology represents a synthesis of ancient near eastern cosmology, early Greek cosmology, and biblical cosmology, framed into the sensibilities of contemporary Jewish thought and morality.
 These include statements describing Oceanus encircling the earth, statements of the earth being like a plate with the heaven (firmament) as a cover, and that the earth sits upon a cosmic body of water.
 The firmament is held up by pillars, and furthermore, the sky represents a series of layered firmaments.
 Distances between each of the heavens, measured by the number of years that could be traversed during human journey, were speculated.

 In rabbinic literature, the idea of seven heavens constituting the cosmos became the norm, although occasionally even greater numbers are found, such as in the ten heavens of 2 Enoch.

 Peter Schafer has called b.
 Hagiga 12b–13a the locus classicus of rabbinic cosmology; this passage offers law on what constitutes prohibited sexual relationships, the works of creation (maʿase bereshit), and discusses the "chariot" of Ezekiel 1.
 It is in the maʿase bereshit where cosmological commentary becomes important.
 The passage outlines what constitutes acceptable inquiry regarding cosmology, discusses the size of the first man, describes ten things created on the first day (heaven and earth, tohu and bohu, light and darkness, wind and water, and the measure of day and of night).
 In part, this lists responds to the notion that some of these elements (like darkness) were uncreated and primordial already when God began creating.
 Then, ten of God's attributes during creation are listed (one being rebuke, because God would for example expand the cosmos until he "rebuked" or "shouted" at it).
 Discussion moves onto the Earth with the exposition of Genesis 1:2, where the detail about pillars of the Earth is assimilated from Job 9:6.
 The seven heavens are discussed and their names are stated ("(1) Welon, (2) Raqia‘, (3) Shehaqim, (4) Zevul, (5) Ma‘on, (6) Makhon, (7) ‘Aravot") and each is described.
 For example, the second heaven contains the stars and constellation, along with the sun and the moon.
 The sixth heaven, Makhon, contains only unpleasant things like rain and storms.
 The seventh and highest heaven contains only that which is good.
 The description of the heavens is mid-way interrupted by dicta from two rabbis about the rewards of studying the Torah.
 The closest parallel to the structure of the cosmos outlined in this passage is found later, in the Seder Rabba di-Bereshit and in Re’uyot Yehezqel.

-Strikingly, a place for the punishment of the wicked is almost left out in the Talmud, as it is primarily taken for granted, although the Seder Rabba di-Bereshit provides a much more elaborate description of this region.
+A place where the wicked are punished is assumed, without being explicitly mentioned, in the Talmud.
+An elaborate geographic description of this type of place is found in the Seder Rabba di-Bereshit.